moalimirinfinity/Telegram-Group-Chat-Summarizer-Bot/README.md

 * **In-Memory Caching:** Temporarily stores recent messages (up to 500 per chat) in memory to allow for summarization based on messages received while the bot is active.
 * **User Rate Limiting:** Includes a cooldown period (currently 60 seconds per user) for the `/summarize` command to prevent abuse and manage API load.
 * **Enhanced Error Feedback:** Provides more specific feedback to users in case of issues like API errors, content filtering, or rate limits.
+* **Webhook Support:** The bot can be deployed on platforms like Render using webhooks instead of long polling.

 ## Non-Goals